 Some of our beeswax hails from Quebec and New Brunswick hives situated near blueberry fields; our Ontario wax, may come from hives situated near goldenrod, wildflower and dandelion meadows.
 Our Alberta beeswax is a blend from hives near alfalfa and clover fields.
 The blueberry and goldenrod fields yield a rich deep orangey yellow coloured beeswax, and the clover, a soft, buttery yellow.
 By combining the different colours we get a vibrant, juicy yellow shade.

-That said, the region or location the beeswax came from is not necessarily what will determine the quality or colour of the candles.
+That said, the region or location the beeswax came from is not the only factor will determine the quality or colour of the candles.
 To help you understand our process better, read on.

 Inside the hive the bees use the comb to store honey and raise their brood.
 Once the comb is filled with honey, the bees seal the honey with a thin layer of wax known as the "cappings".
 Because of this activity there are different grades and colours of beeswax available: cappings, old honeycomb and brood comb wax.